Howard Thurman

-Howard Washington Thurman (November 18, 1899 – April 10, 1981) was an American author, philosopher, theologian, Christian mystic, educator, and civil rights leader.
+Howard Washington Thurman (November 18, 1899 – April 10, 1981) was an American author, philosopher, minister, theologian, Christian mystic, educator, and civil rights leader.

 As a prominent religious figure, he played a leading role in many social justice movements and organizations of the twentieth century.
 Thurman's theology of radical nonviolence influenced and shaped a generation of civil rights activists, and he was a key mentor to leaders within the civil rights movement, including Martin Luther King Jr.

 Thurman served as dean of Rankin Chapel at Howard University from 1932 to 1944 and as dean of Marsh Chapel at Boston University from 1953 to 1965.
 In 1944, he co-founded, along with Alfred Fisk, the first major interracial, interdenominational church in the United States.

+Biography

 Early life and education

 Howard Thurman was born in 1899 in Florida in Daytona Beach.
 He spent most of his childhood in Daytona, Florida, where his family lived in Waycross, one of Daytona's three all-black communities.

 He was profoundly influenced by his maternal grandmother, Nancy Ambrose, who had been enslaved on a plantation in Madison County, Florida.
 Nancy Ambrose and Thurman's mother, Alice, were members of Mount Bethel Baptist Church in Waycross and were women of deep Christian faith.

 Thurman's father, Saul Thurman, died of pneumonia when Howard Thurman was seven years old.
 After completing eighth grade, Thurman attended the Florida Baptist Academy in Jacksonville, Florida.
-One hundred miles from Daytona, it was one of only three high schools for African Americans in Florida at the time.
+Located 100 mi from Daytona, it was one of only three high schools for African Americans in Florida at the time.

 In 1923, Thurman graduated from Morehouse College as valedictorian.
 In 1925, he was ordained as a Baptist minister at First Baptist Church of Roanoke, Virginia, while still a student at Rochester Theological Seminary (now Colgate Rochester Crozer Divinity School).
 He graduated from Rochester Theological Seminary in May 1926 as valedictorian.

 From June 1926 until the fall of 1928, Thurman served as pastor of Mount Zion Baptist Church in Oberlin, Ohio.
 In the fall of 1928, he moved to Atlanta, Georgia, where he had a joint appointment to Morehouse College and Spelman College in philosophy and religion.
 During the spring semester of 1929, Thurman pursued further study as a special student at Haverford College with Rufus Jones, a noted Quaker philosopher and mystic.
-He enjoyed praying and going to church which provided him part of his education.